Committed to Excellence

-COVID19 and the new normal: We continue to meet through SKYPE/ZOOM to plan and brainstorm, keeping all our members up-to-date on pertinent information.
+COVID19 and the new normal: We continue to meet through ZOOM to plan and brainstorm, keeping all our members up-to-date on pertinent information.
 Check out "Latest News" to view the brochure we are sending to all new retirees going forward.
-Although we cannot have our annual Fall luncheon this year, we held two Zoom meetings in January and June.
+Although we were not able to hold our luncheons this year, we held two Zoom meetings in January and June.
 We are hoping our next meeting will be a Fall luncheon and maybe Zoom as well!

-Seated left-right:: Carol Gardiner- Vote Cope & WTA Liaison; Mary Mayrick- Recording Secretary; Marjorie Parente- Co-Vice President.
+Seated left-right:: Carol Gardiner- Vote Cope & WTA Liaison; Mary Mayrick- former Recording Secretary; Marjorie Parente- Co-Vice President.
 Standing left-right:: Grace Bryant- Co-President & Legislative Representative; Camille Lupa- Scholarship; Dorie Ciulla- Co-President; Connie Champlin- Treasurer; Judy Bernstein- Newsletter & Directory; Diane Watson- Co-Vice President & Webmaster.
 Not pictured:: Cathy Handy- Corresponding Secretary, Donna Sabella- co-WTA liaison.

 WELCOME 2020 and 2021 RETIREES!

 Get to Know Us

 Below are bio submissions from five 2020 retirees.
-(See complete list of 2020 retirees on our 'Latest News' page)
+(See complete list of 2021 retirees on our 'Latest News' page)

 Hello to the Westbury Retirees,